 The ongoing lack of rain and unusually high temperatures over the past few weeks have significantly increased the risk of brush fires in Westport and surrounding Connecticut areas.

 Weather conditions since the end of October have been unusually dry, with no recorded rainfall and temperatures reaching into the high 70s—unseasonably warm compared to previous falls.
-This trend continues this week with the forecast for Wednesday calling for 75 degree temperatures and no rain.
-What may have been an anomaly for early November seems to be the norm this fall.
+This forecast continued through Wednesday, Nov.
+6, which had 75 degree temperatures and no rain.

 According to the National Weather Service, in September and October, the Westport area typically receives almost 8 inches of rain, but this year it received less than one inch.
 The average high temperature in October (68 degrees) was almost 4 degrees higher than the normal high temperature (64.4).
 This extended period of warm and dry weather has greatly increased fire risks across the state and has caused extreme measures to take place.